 It’s easy to focus on mums in the postnatal period.
-But let’s not forget dads, who can be suffering in silence.
+But let’s not forget dads, who might also need support.

 The number of men who become depressed in the first year after becoming a dad is double that of the general population (Davé et al, 2010).
 First time dads are particularly vulnerable (Fatherhood institute, 2010).
 One in ten dads-to-be will also become depressed during their partner’s pregnancy (Stadtlander, 2015).